SedimentaryRockStar/Sudoku_Research/README.md

 Sudoku2 is the implementation of DLX ( Dancing Links & X Algorithm).
 The basic set up of transforming from a Sudoku Grid to Exact Cover Problem complys with the paper by HARRYSSON, M., & LAESTANDER, H. (2014).
 Solving Sudoku efficiently with Dancing Links (Dissertation).
 Retrieved from http://urn.kb.se/resolve?urn=urn:nbn:se:kth:diva-157551
 For a straight view of the Exact Cover Board of a 3x3 Sudoku.
 Visit: https://www.stolaf.edu//people/hansonr/sudoku/exactcovermatrix.html

+Special Thanks to Professor Giulia Albernia who supported and authorized me to use the processing code from the final project.

-Special Notice: 1.
+Notice: 1.
 These files do not contain the processing from a file to a Sudoku puzzle.
 It still has the set up of the Sudoku puzzle, though.
         2. Sudoku 0 was the one I submitted to the final project of COMP 250 at McGill.
 By regulation, the file was pulled back.